tjassal/tjassal.github.io/_posts/2015-02-25-raster analysisR-rescaling and conds.md

 title: 'Raster Analysis in R: rescaling and conditional statements'
 author: 'Tim Assal'
 date: 2015-02-15 00:00:00
-description: array, Climate Data, Fuel Moisture Data, Gridded Surface Meteorological Data, netCDF, Network Common Data Form, Open Science, R statistics, time series
+description: Centering data, conditional statement, R statistics, Raster rescale function, species distribution modeling
-featured_image: '/images/blog/notes-header2.jpeg'
+featured_image: '/images/blog/notes-header2.jpg'
 ---

 I frequently benefit from notes that others have posted regarding workflows in R. Recently I ran into some challenges working with raster data while writing code for species distribution modeling.
 Although some of the information is already out there, I decided to wrap it together here and add a little context.
 Like everything I do in R, there are probably more efficient ways to accomplish these tasks, but I hope this is helpful.